 GCMs are fairly coarse models, run with grid boxes that are tens or hundreds of kilometers across.
 To represent features like clouds and updrafts that are smaller than this, they use parameterizations that predict these small-scale features based on larger, resolved features.
 These parameterizations are tested against output from high-resolution LES models.
 Machine learning is a promising tool to improve these parameterizations.

 Machine learning is applied in statistical downscaling of coarse model output, and neural networks have been used to emulate existing atmospheric parameterizations with 50-80x speedups.
-The problem of diagnostic parameterization in atmospheric models can be seen as a supervised learning problem.
-I am interested in potential applications of machine learning as a driver of GCM parameterizations, with the use of high-resolution models such as LES to create training data.
+Problems of physical parameterization in atmospheric models can be seen as supervised learning problems.
+I am interested in potential applications of machine learning as a driver of GCM parameterizations, with the use of high-resolution models and analysis products to create training data.

 Model code is often unclear, tightly coupled instead of modular, poorly documented, and without unit tests, causing long delays in research.
-A model framework called Sympl" is being developed which addresses these issues.
+I helped develop a modelling framework called Sympl to address these issues.
 It uses Python for flexible, readable, self-documenting overhead code while allowing compiled languages for computation, and can also be used for developing pure Fortran models.
 You can find the documentation here and the code here.

 He is currently researching how machine learning can be applied in parameterizations for global climate models.